Repairs that we charge for

 The items we recharge for most are:

-Before you leave, make sure you’ve cleaned the bathroom, toilet and kitchen, swept the floors and washed down all surfaces.
+Before you leave, make sure you’ve cleaned the bathroom, toilet and kitchen, the floors are swept and surfaces are washed down.